stats285/stats285.github.io/assets/assignments/02/assignment2.md

 ## FAQ
-please visit the [frequently asked questions](faq) before you submit a question on our [Google group](https://groups.google.com/forum/#!forum/clusterjob).
+Please visit the [frequently asked questions](faq) before you submit a question on our [Google group](https://groups.google.com/forum/#!forum/clusterjob).

 To create your own cluster on Google Compute Engine, you should take three steps as follows: